-investigation which indicates that Another textual implications coherence has important for discourse comprehension is the one carried out by Smith (1983), referred to earlier.
-In a study entitled "The Effects of Text Cohesion on Reading Comprehension", she empirically the relationship between cohesiveness examined and comprehensibility, with an emphasis on cohesive density, distance, cohesive type, and reading ability.
-Some relevant results of her study, which was carried out on 121 seven-grade subjects, with 14 passages of varying cohesive features but of similar readability levels, are as follows:
+investigation which indicates that Another textual implications has important for discourse comprehension is the one carried out by Smith (1983), referred to earlier.
+In a study entitled "The Effects of Text Cohesion on Reading Comprehension", she empirically the relationship between cohesiveness examined comprehensibility, with an emphasis on cohesive density, distance, cohesive type, and reading ability. relevant results of her study, which was carried out on 121 seven-grade subjects, with 14 passages of varying cohesive features but of similar readability levels, are as follows:

-There is a positive correlation between cohesive 1) density and comprehensibility: higher cohesive density facilitates reading comprehension.
-One reason for this case is argued to be the fact that a passage of higher cohesion tends to use fewer entities or events than a passage of the same length but of lower cohesion; therefore, the reader will have a restricted content to keep up with and has a smaller set of options from which to choose (p.74).
+- There is a positive correlation between cohesive 1) density and comprehensibility: higher density facilitates reading comprehension.
+One reason for this case is argued to be the fact that a passage of higher cohesion tends to use entities or events than a passage of the same length but of lower cohesion; therefore, the reader will have a restricted content to keep up with and has a smaller set of options from which to choose (p.74).
 Briefly expressed, her discussion is that higher cohesion of any type should help to make a text more comprehensible.
-(This hypothesis is also supported by some reading theories, e.g. Irwin, 1986; Moe and Irwin, 1986.)

-2) There is a strong correlation between cohesive distance and cohesive density: "the greater the mean distance between presupposing items and their presupposed items, the more ties there are likely to be between them" (p.76).

-is negative correlation between 3) There а reference and comprehensibility; but there is a lexical ties correlation between and positive comprehensibility.
+(This hypothesis is also supported by some reading theories, e.g. Irwin, 1986; Moe and Irwin, 1986.) - 2) There is a strong correlation between cohesive distance and cohesive density: "the greater the mean distance between presupposing items and their presupposed items, the more ties there are likely to be between them" (p.76). - There is a negative correlation between reference and comprehensibility; but there is a positive correlation between lexical ties and comprehensibility.
 However, she stresses that these correlations are both non-significant.